 1. Restart the computer.
-When the ThinkPad logo is displayed, press F1 to start the ThinkPad Setup program.
+When the logo is displayed, press F1.
+The ThinkPad Setup program starts.

 Note: If you are required to enter the supervisor password, enter the correct password.
 You also can press Enter to skip the password prompt and start the ThinkPad Setup program.
 If you do not enter the password, you cannot change the configurations that are protected by the supervisor password.
 For more information, refer to "Using passwords" on page 55.